A traveler's guide to spotting and foiling gypsy pickpockets in Italy

 - The art of losing things

 - Rip-offs & scams

 - Finding your consulate / embassy

-This material was last updated March 2013.
+This article was written by Reid Bramblett and was last updated in March 2013.
 All information was accurate at the time.

 about | contact | faq

 » THE REIDSITALY.COM DIFFERENCE «